Demystifying PoE Network: Features, Standards, Types, and Common FAQs

 |Network||10/100/1000BASE-T||10/100/1000BASE-T||10/100/1000BASE-T and 10GBASE-T||10/100/1000BASE-T and 10GBASE-T||10/100/1000BASE-T and 10GBASE-T|

 Power over Ethernet can also be divided into passive PoE and active PoE in general.
-Active PoE is the standard PoE which refers to any type of PoE that negotiates the proper voltage between the power supply equipment (PSE) and the PD device.
-Passive PoE is a non-standard PoE.
+Active PoE is the standard PoE which refers to any type of PoE that negotiates the proper voltage between the PSE and the PD device.
+Passive PoE is a non-standard PoE technology.
 It can also deliver power over the Ethernet line but without the negotiation process.
 Passive PoE always sends electric current out over the Ethernet cable at a certain voltage.
 Learn more about passive and active PoE at Active vs. Passive PoE Switch: Which Should We Choose?

-1. What Is the Voltage of Power over Ethernet?
+What is the voltage of Power over Ethernet?

 Power over Ethernet is injected onto the Ethernet cable at a voltage between 44v and 57v DC, and typically 48v is used.
 This relatively high voltage allows efficient power transfer along the cable, while still being low enough to be regarded as safe.

 Generally, PoE can deliver data rates at 10/100/1000Mbps over Cat5, Cat5e and Cat6 cables.
-Now thanks to the widespread of IEEE 802.3bt PoE standard and PoE++ technology, PoE is expected to deliver speeds of 2.5 Gbps to 5 Gbps over 100m with an immediate view toward 10 Gbps in the near future.
+Now thanks to the widespread IEEE 802.3bt PoE standard and PoE++ technology, PoE is able to deliver speeds of 2.5 Gbps to 5 Gbps over 100m and reaches 10 Gbps in the recent times.